 Additionally, a lot of people with a suspended driver’s license will try to use a vehicle other than a traditional car or truck.
 However, this is not without its own set of pitfalls.
-For example, a bicycle can qualify as a motor vehicle if it has an electric helper that will allow it to travel in excess of 20 miles per hour!
-Be careful out there!
+For example, a bicycle can qualify as a motor vehicle if it has an electric helper that will allow it to travel in excess of 20 miles per hour.

 Fla.
 Stat.
 322.34(2) states: Any person whose driver license or driving privilege has been canceled, suspended, or revoked as provided by law, except persons defined in s.
 322.264, who, knowing of such cancellation, suspension, or revocation, drives any motor vehicle upon the highways of this state while such license or privilege is canceled, suspended, or revoked, upon:

 (a) A first conviction is guilty of a misdemeanor of the second degree, punishable as provided in s.
 775.082 or s.
 775.083.

 (b) A second or subsequent conviction is guilty of a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
 775.083.
 (A third or subsequent conviction comes with a mandatory-minimum sentence of 10 days in county jail).